The ultimate survival tool you can have in your possession is a folding shovel.

 But then again, it’s still a decent beginner’s tool.
 It’s also good for emergency.
 It wouldn’t hurt to have one in your vehicle just in case you need an extra device.

-Priced at almost $60, this military shovel is one of the more expensive ones on this list, and with good reason.
+This military shovel is one of the more expensive ones on this list, and with good reason.
 It claims to have it all: shovel, compass, hammer, saw, axe, fire starter, bottle opener and more.

 Made with high quality 440c stainless steel, the blade can withstand heat and stress, making it a powerful tool for heavy duty work.
 With a handle made of high strength aluminum alloy, it is expected to offer a comfortable grip.